Last Updated on May 17, 2022 by Thalia

 I now understand that my most productive hours of the day are between 11 am and 7 pm so I make this work for me.
 I allow myself a slower morning as I get what I need to get done within these hours (taking as many breaks as possible).

 My daily routine has also become very dependent on my mood and the seasons.
-I wake up a lot earlier in Summer than in Winter and just have more energy in general so I can get more done in the day.
+I wake up a lot earlier in summer than in winter and just have more energy in general so I can get more done during the day.